henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 ## Auth with Re-Frame

-The todo app is allows users to authenticate with a Google login.
+The todo app requires users to authenticate with a Google login.

 Firebase has a simple api to trigger this.
 The interesting bit from a Clojurescript point of view is listening for the user information once they have successfully authenticated: